Onxx-datas/YouTubeAudioDownloader/README.md

-# 🎧 YouTubeAudioReceiver
+# 🎧 YouTubeAudioDownloader

 A Python desktop app to extract audio from YouTube videos.
 Built with **PyQt6**, styled with **QSS**, and packed with smart features like batch downloading, theme switching, and format selection.

-> ⚠️ This project is being rebranded to **YouTube Extractor**, but the repo name remains `YouTubeAudioReceiver` for now.
+> ⚠️ This project is still in active development!
+Bugs or incomplete features may exist.
+Use at your own risk.

 ---